Fundraising – Premiums

 A Functional Business Card (aka Bookmark)

 People are still reading.
 A lot.
-The New York Times still has a best-seller list; sales on Amazon are doing great; children’s books have increased in sales; and NPR has TV programs about their favorite books each year.
+The New York Times still has a best-seller list; sales on Amazon are doing great; children’s books have increased in sales; and NPR has an extensive list featuring their favorite books each year.
 What does that mean to you?
 That promoting your endeavors with a bookmark is still a great idea.
 Think of it as a functional business card.

 It goes without saying that authors, whether traditionally or self-published, can use this valuable promotional tool and keep themselves in the public’s eye.
 Laurie Wallmark, author of numerous picture books whose focus is women in STEM, has had the great fortune to have her stories illustrated by some excellent artists.
-Her most recently published book is Numbers in Motion about the mathematician Sophie Kowalevski, illustrated by Yevgenia Nayberg.
+One of her books is Numbers in Motion about the mathematician Sophie Kowalevski, illustrated by Yevgenia Nayberg.
 I am the lucky person who designs Laurie’s bookmarks, and this one was a real treat because I am just enamored of the art.

 One of the beauty of bookmarks?
 They are not terribly expensive and can be produced by any number of reputable online printers.